 Are You in Need of Myofascial Manipulation?

 Fascial Manipulation is the newest and most exciting manual therapy technique added to our group of board certified procedures in years.
 It was researched and invented by Drs.
 Luigi Stecco, Carla Stecco, and Antonio Stecco, MDs of Paduva, Italy.
 The method has evolved over the last 35 years through intense research by cadaveric dissection, live ultrasound analysis, and clinical observation.
 Most interestingly, they divide the areas of treatment by movement planes, as well as complex movement patterns centered around joint and muscular dysfunction.
 This technique identifies areas of myofascial dysfunction through patient complaints and identifying movement dysfunction that causes pain.
+Our innovative care strategies at Optimus Health Center will help you find quick relief.

 What is Fascia?